T-72M4CZ

 The T-72M4 CZ is an upgraded Czech version of the Soviet-designed, Czechoslovakia made main battle tank T-72M.
 The only user of this tank is the Czech Army.
 Between 2003 and 2006, 30 tanks were produced.
 The main armament is a 125 mm gun 2A46M.
 The crew comprises a gunner, driver and commander.
-Maximum speed on the road is 61 km/h, and in terrain 44 km/h.
+Maximum speed on the road is 64 km/h, and in terrain 44 km/h.
 This tank is comparable with third generation MBT.
 All tanks are still in active service.

+In October 2025, the Czech Army published its plan to hand over all of the tanks, which just finished a three-year long deep refurbishment, to Ukraine.

 Upgrade

 The main goal of modernization was to achieve combat parameters and utility properties of 3rd - 4th generation tanks.
 The upgrade increased the firepower by conducting effective fire from place or while moving and increased the effects of under-caliber projectiles with a completely new ammunition for the tank cannon and the possibility of observation by day and night.
 The new powerplant and the modification of the chassis significantly contributed to increasing the mobility and maneuverability of the tank.
 Passive and active tank protection in combat was also increased by attaching dynamic body protection and turret protection, reinforcing the armor and body modification, laser detection and indication system, new protective smoke grenade and protective masking system (against visual, infra and radiolocation survey).